 Hinduja Global Solutions (HGS) UK Limited is required by law to publish an annual gender pay gap report.
-This report is for April 2020 and is comparable to 2019 with no significant changes to highlight.
+This report is for April 2021 and is comparable to 2020.

 The mean gender pay gap